excelsky/msan622/final-project/README.md

 #### Techniques 1: Bubble Plot ####
 This plot uses `data2` from `initiate.R`. `data2` is generated from a `ddply()` function in a `plyr` package. `data2` shows the arithmetic mean of numerical data of each country: age, capital gain, capital loss, education years, and hours per week.
 It contains not only countries, but also the corresponding continents.
 I hard-coded those continents, because they are not many and there are only 4-continent representation.
 I deleted `Guam and USVI` for this dataset, because it belongs to more than one continent.

 The lie factor is reasonable.
 I am aware that human beings are good at comparing two different lengths but not two different sizes.
 A bubble plot cannot avoid that fact, because a comparison between a bubble to a bubble is to do two different sizes not lengths.
 Other than that, I think the lie factor is reasonable, because the bubble size is not misleading and it can be controled by users.
-The data density
+The data density is farily high.
+I intentionally set the `sidebarPanel` `width = 3` and the `mainPanel` `width = 9`.
+In other words, I alloted three times more space for the main panel to the side panel.
-The data to ink ratio
+The data to ink ratio is farily high.
+I intentionally got rid of the background of a plot.
+I made them white and added blue dotted tick marks.
+I incrased the font size of both the axis labels and tick marks in order to increase a readability.

 I sorted the dataset in order to have smaller colors displayed on top of the bigger colors as shown in the following line of code; `df <- df[order(df[,sizeIndex], decreasing = TRUE),]`.